-This is the last day of this wonderful Coast to Coast adventure and we had a beautiful, sunny day in which to enjoy it!
-Paul, our host at Ennerdale View B&B, drove us back to the Shepherd’s Arms Pub to resume our trek.
+This was the final day of this wonderful Coast to Coast adventure and we had a beautiful, sunny day in which to enjoy it!
+Paul, our B&B host, drove us back to the Shepherd’s Arms Pub to resume our trek.

 We walked a pleasant trail alongside Nannycatch Beck, a name that sounds as if it came from a Beatrix Potter children’s book.

 This lovely little trail wound through various hills before getting into some rather steep climbs.
-In fact, the climb up to Raven Crag is supposedly about the steepest on the C2C.
+In fact, the climb up to Raven Crag is considered about the steepest on the C2C.

 Once at the top, the effort was worth the view.
 The distant Lakeland fells were peeking out of the clouds as we took in this mountaintop experience.

-Before heading toward the sea, we walked up Dent Hill and sat on the enormous cairn that hikers over the years have built as they contributed a stone to the pile when they made it to the top.
+Before heading toward the sea, we walked up Dent Hill and sat on the enormous cairn built by hikers over the years, as they contributed a stone to the pile upon reaching the top.

 From this vantage point, we had our first view of the Irish Sea in the far distance.
 Descending through Blackhow Wood we came out at Blackhow Farm.
-We were faced with a miriad of turns when a very helpful older gentleman offered to help, then guided us through the farms buildings, gates and small lanes as he set us on our way to Moor Row.
+A very helpful older gentleman noticed our confusion around the myriad of twists and turns through the farm buildings, gates and small lanes facing us, guiding us through this area and on our way to Moor Row.
 Along the way we passed a sculpture dedicated to Alfred Wainwright, the originator of the Coast to Coast Path.

 Yesterday we were cold and wet yesterday, but today the sun made an appearance.
 We were hot and very relieved to see the Dog and Partridge Pub in Sandwitch where we could get a cold drink.
 We soon saw our first sign pointing us in the direction of St. Bees, as we realized that our wonderful trek was about at its end.